mhermsdorfer/mhermsdorfer.github.io/_posts/2015-07-08-ssl-bridging-and-clone-pool.markdown

 }
 {% endhighlight %}

 Finally, create a client-side VIP.
-This VIP has a clientssl on the client-side of the proxy that terminates ssl, the clone-pool on the server-side of the proxy and finally the iRule that tells teh F5 to send traffic to the other virtual server.
-Notably, it does not have a default pool.
+This VIP has a clientssl on the client-side of the proxy that terminates ssl, the clone-pool on the server-side of the proxy and finally the iRule that tells heh F5 to send traffic to the other virtual server.
+Notably it does not have a default pool.
 {% highlight text %}
 ltm virtual /Common/sitefoo.bar.com-client-side-vip {
     clone-pools {